nuwave/lighthouse/docs/master/api-reference/directives.md

 }
 ```

-Usage for the end user does not change:
+The chema does not change, client side usage works the same:

 ```graphql
 mutation {